 Classical standard error of measurement (SEM) represents the amount of variance in a score that results from factors other than what the assessment is intended to measure.
 The SEM is helpful for quantifying the margin of uncertainty that occurs on every test.
 Refer to chapter 3, "Standard Technical Processes," for detailed information about SEM.
-The SEM values (shown in Appendix D) for TELPAS reading tests are between 2.7 and 3.1 raw score points across grade clusters.
+The SEM values (shown in Appendix D) for TELPAS reading tests are between 2.3 and 2.6 raw score points across grade clusters.
+The range for TELPAS listening tests ranged from 2.0 to 2.1, and speaking from 1.6 to 1.7.